'Somebody's gonna lose': Predicting which player is doomed to make the last out of the World Series

 0.04 percent chance: Tony Kemp, Houston Astros

 That would be 1 in 2,500.
-Probably no position player in our pool is less likely to end a losing World Series than Kemp, a speedy utility player who should be on Houston's roster until Jake Marisnick's uncertain return.
+Probably no position player in our pool is less likely to end a losing World Series than Kemp, a speedy utility player who isn't on Houston's ALDS roster but could still be added later in October.
 Kemp might get into some games as a pinch runner or defensive replacement, but Houston's bench is sturdy enough that, in a big spot, there will be better hitters to replace Kemp.
 He batted just 39 times with Houston this year, hitting .216 with a .256 on-base percentage.
 Imagine a World Series coming down to him.
 It's unthinkable.

 But, then again, last year's World Series came down to the unthinkable.
 Michael Martinez batted only three times for Cleveland in the entire postseason before digging in as the possible winning run in the 10th inning of Game 7.
 "Maybe the worst hitter in the majors," I wrote of that moment, but he was the last man available, so there he was, one deep fly ball from joining Bill Mazeroski and Joe Carter in World Series history.
 Instead, he joined Honus Wagner (who made the final out of the 1903 World Series) and Tony Gwynn (1984).